grzi/city-renaissance-challenge-minecraft/README.md

     <blockquote>
         Now that Sam Jackson and his family are settled, you look at the population of your village.
 You realize that it’s growing fast.
 Already more than 10 inhabitants have joined your adventure.
 Moreover (news spreads quickly), new settlers have sent you a message, asking you to create 2 new luxury homes for them.
 You realize that you have proclaimed yourself the village leader.
 There is no way for you to build a community of this kind, where leaders are auto-proclaimed.
 This was the case when the old builders were leading the world, but it was not a good thing.
+        <br /><br />
         In addition, the village needs to have a way to vote for the integration of new settlers, because the decision cannot be left to you alone.
 It becomes necessary to create some buildings and services for your village.
+        <br /><br />
         Also, looking at all the projects that are coming, you think it is time for you to upgrade your tools one more time !
     </blockquote>

     <h3>Objectives</h3>